 Choose from Classic Adventure or Overnight Discovery, overnight camping and backpacking in age appropriate wilderness experiences.

-Half and full day programs for ages 7-17.
-Accommodates golfers with varying skill levels.
+Windy Hill Sports Complex offers half and full day camp programs for ages 7-17.
+We accommodates golfers with varying skill levels.

 Traditional and extreme summer day camps and clinics for teenagers interested in sports, arts and education.

 It may look like just plain fun, but there’s a lot more going on at Camp Silver Beach.
 With loads of activities packed on 151 beautiful acres of forest, field and wetlands, and 1,200 feet of pristine Chesapeake Bay beachfront, we provide opportunities for campers to build confidence, learn sportsmanship, find potential, grow friendships and develop a healthy independence from family.
 Lessons about respect and honesty come packaged in water adventures, woodland walks, and campfire sing-a-longs.
 We maintain a 4-to-1 camper-to-staff ratio with counselors who are highly trained, positive, and enthusiastic role models.

 Established in 1966, YMCA Camp Thunderbird boasts breathtaking natural beauty while providing a structured camp environment full of all the amenities a camper could ever want.
 One hundred acres of pristine woods encompass six-acre Lake George and many camp attractions including swimming pools, rustic cabins, trails, and more!

 For nearly a century, the YMCA has led the way as the nation’s largest and most respected provider of summertime activities for youth.
 Based on our core values of caring, honesty, respect, and responsibility, YMCA day camps allow your child to grow in a fun, nurturing environment.
 With 15 branches throughout the Greater Richmond and Petersburg area offering day camps, specialty camps, sports camps and summer child care, we have a camp for you!